SiideCode/LuauScript/README.md

 LuauScript is an interpreted language in very early stages of development with a work-in-progress compiler, and in the future (when byte buffer gets out of studio beta) a VM written in Luau for Roblox.

-The language is inspired by  Haxe/ActionScript, Lua/Luau, Rust, and very slightly by Zig and Go.
+The language is inspired by  Haxe/ActionScript, Lua/Luau, Rust, and very slightly by Zig and Go, made for Roblox experiences to be user-moddable, allowing users to create content for your game and be creative.

-It is currently planned for it to be able to be compiled entirely before execution or compiled right before the execution, both for Roblox experience modding.
+It is currently planned for it to be able to be built entirely before execution (like java), or for each script to be built right before use (kinda like python/lua/js), if needed.

 It is also planned to make it transpile into Luau, but it's currently low priority, because it's mainly made for roblox game modding.

 ## Main modules completion (in order of priority)